 Type 2 diabetes has a strong genetic component.
 The TCF7L2 gene is one of the best predictors of type 2 diabetes risk.
 The TCF7L2 protein turns on several other genes, some of which have a role in insulin secretion.
 Two variants (rs7903146 and rs12255372 ) of TCF7L2 gene are linked to increased type 2 diabetes risk.

 People who inherit the rs7903146 version make five times more TCF7L2 protein.
 In the presence of glucose, they only release half as much insulin compared to people with the normal version of the gene.
 Adding insult to injury these people also have reduced levels of incretins, a set of other hormones also involved in lowering blood sugar levels.

 The HNF4A protein also turns on other genes in our body, including ones involved in insulin production.
-The rs1800961 version of HNF4A lowers protein activity, and is also linked to an increased risk of type 2 diabetes.
+One variant of HNF4A lowers protein activity, and is linked to an increased risk of type 2 diabetes.

 The availability of artificial insulin has allowed us to leave behind the days where a minimalist diet was the only way to prolong the life of a diabetic.
 But unfortunately it is far from a cure.
 Insulin levels need to be carefully controlled.
 People with diabetes also have to constantly monitor their blood sugar levels and administrator multiple insulin doses throughout the day.